tcd-2025-gdp8/gdp8/README.md

 ## Key Features

-- **Module-Based Study Groups**
+**Module-Based Study Groups**
-  Students can create, discover, and join study groups based on their enrolled academic modules.
+Students can create, discover, and join study groups based on the available modules.

-- **Real-Time Communication**
+**Real-Time Communication**
-  WebSocket-powered group chat with persistent history for seamless academic collaboration.
+WebSockets allow for group chats with persistent history to encourage academic collaboration.

-- **Smart Scheduling with Google Calendar**
+**Smart Scheduling with Google Calendar**
-  Users can schedule study sessions that are automatically synced with Google Calendar, including support for meeting cancellations and reminders.
+Users can effortlessly schedule study sessions through the app, that are automatically synced with Google Calendar, including support for meeting cancellations and reminders.

-- **AI-Powered Chatbot (Gemini API)**
+**AI-Powered Chatbot (Gemini API)**
-  Integrated chatbot enables users to ask contextual questions about uploaded PDF files and get relevant responses without leaving the app.
+An integrated chatbot enables users to ask contextual questions about study group-specific uploaded PDF files and get relevant responses without leaving the app, or having to reupload the files each time they want to ask questions.

-- **File Upload & Management**
+**File Upload & Management**
-  Users can upload and remove PDF files within their study groups for collaborative use.
+Users can upload and remove .pdf, .doc, .docx, .odt documents, spreadsheets (.xls, .xlsx, .ods, and .csv) or even images (.png, .jpeg, .gif, and .svg+xml) within their study groups for collaborative use and enhanced learning.

-- **Study Group Leaderboard**
+**Study Group Leaderboard**
-  A motivational leaderboard displays study groups ranked by cumulative study hours.
+A motivational leaderboard displays study groups ranked by cumulative study hours against different study groups in the same modules.

-- **Secure Authentication**
+**Secure Authentication**
-  Firebase Authentication with OAuth2 ensures safe and seamless user login.
+Firebase Authentication ensures safe and seamless user login, with OAuth2 authentication implemented for Google Calendar integration.

-- **Robust Backend Architecture**
+**Robust Backend Architecture**
 Built in Go with MySQL and modular design patterns for performance and maintainability.

-- **Containerized Deployment**
+**Containerized Deployment**
 Docker and Docker Compose ensure consistent local and production environments.

-- **CI/CD Pipeline**
+**CI Pipeline**
 GitHub Actions and custom scripts automate testing, code quality checks, and deployment.

 ## Step by Step